givoli/TechnionNLI/README.md

 ## Building the Project

-You can build the project with Maven:
+You can build the project with Maven, using the command:
 ```
 mvn compile
 ```